josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 It's not a particularly practical example, but it _is_ a common one (in fact, it's one of the first examples in [the official Svelte docs](https://svelte.dev/docs)), because it's an effective way to demonstrate the bread and butter of frontend frameworks: make a small component to track your state (_the count)), and whenever something causes the state to change (the click), automatically update the UI (the button).

-**Click through the examples below to compare this component in different languages:**
+**Click through the examples below to compare this component in different frameworks:**

 <CounterButtonComparison />